 Physical Exam: A physical exam will be performed to examine preferred positioning, body weight, range of motion, and vital signs that may indicate other causes.
 The painful region will be examined, and sensation, strength, reflexes, and walking ability will be evaluated.
 Bowel or bladder issues, numbness, or weakness indicate that more serious conditions may be at play.

 Diagnostic Process: Blood tests can be used to determine whether whole-body infections, inflammatory diseases, or arthritis are involved.
 X-rays, MRI, CT, and bone scans are often used as imaging techniques to diagnose lumbar disk disorders.
+Since lumbar disc disorders are so common, each of these tests should be correlated with your history and physical examination.
+Physical medicine and rehabilitation (PM&R) physicians are uniquely positioned to diagnose lumbar disc disorders by using a comprehensive physical examination to ensure the diagnostic test results are relevant to the patient’s symptoms.

 Other Resources for Patients and Families: Patients and families should receive education about injury prevention, proper posture, proper lifting techniques, and the role of exercise in treatment.